Magnetic fields in galactic environments probed by Fast Radio Bursts: Conclusions

 \section{Conclusions}

-We have analysed a sample of rotation measures (RM) from $N_{\rm frb}=\nfrb$~FRBs in the $0.05 \lesssim z_{\rm frb} \lesssim 0.5$ redshift range, and correlated it with spectroscopic information about the foreground galactic halos, intersected by the FRB sightlines.
-We have developed a novel Bayesian inference formalism that allows inferring the total strength of the magnetic fields present in various galactic environments, traversed by the FRB sightlines.
-The main results of our work are summarized as follows:
+We analysed a sample of RMs from $N_{\rm frb}=\nfrb$~FRBs in the $0.05 \lesssim z_{\rm frb} \lesssim 0.5$ redshift range and correlated it with spectroscopic information about the foreground galactic halos, intersected by the FRB sight lines.
+We developed a novel Bayesian inference formalism that allows the inferring of the total strength of the magnetic fields present in various galactic environments traversed by the FRB sight lines.
+The main results of our work are summarised as listed below.

-\begin{enumerate} \item For the first time, we successfully disentangle and measure the magnetic field both in the halos and ISM/progenitor environment of the FRB host galaxies.
-Given our fiducial set of priors we estimate that, on average, the strength of the magnetic field in the FRB host ISM and/or the FRB progenitor is $\blocal = 5.44^{+1.13}_{-0.87}~\mu{\rm G}$, whereas we place an upper limit on the magnetic field associated with the FRB host halos $\bhosts \lesssim 4.81~\mu{\rm G}$;
+\begin{enumerate} \item For the first time, we successfully disentangled and measured the magnetic field both in the halos and ISM/progenitor environment of the FRB host galaxies.
+Given our fiducial set of priors, we estimate that, on average, the strength of the magnetic field in the FRB host ISM and/or the FRB progenitor is $\blocal = 5.4^{+1.1}_{-0.9}~\mu{\rm G}$, whereas we place an upper limit on the magnetic field associated with the FRB host halos $\bhosts \lesssim 4.8~\mu{\rm G}$.

-\item In addition, we estimate an upper limit on the magnetic field in the halos of the foreground galaxies and groups; our analysis yielded $\bhalos \lesssim 4.31~\mu{\rm G}$, comparable to the value estimated for the halos of the FRB host galaxies.
+\item In addition, we estimate an upper limit on the magnetic field in the halos of the foreground galaxies and groups; our analysis yielded $\bhalos \lesssim 4.3~\mu{\rm G}$, which is comparable to the value estimated for the halos of the FRB host galaxies.
 We note that for a current dataset we cannot exclude the possibility of $\bhalos = 0~\mu G $ or $\bhosts = 0~\mu G $ on a $2\sigma$ level.

-\item We find that our constraints are in a good agreement with previous estimates of the strength of the parallel component of the magnetic field in the CGM of galaxies, as well, as in the ISM environment.
+\item We find that our constraints are in good agreement with previous estimates of the strength of the parallel component of the magnetic field in the CGM of galaxies, as well as in the ISM environment.
 We stress that future attempts to measure the magnetic field using FRBs must consider the contribution from the foreground halos.